 An upcoming UN-Habitat/OHCHR Consultation on Homelessness in November 2015 is meant to bring together external expertise to explore state-of-the-art research and analysis, identify good practices and lessons learned with a view to developing policy recommendations on homelessness.

-A UN Housing Rights Programme publication entitled Assessing the Impact of Eviction Hanbook raises awareness of the importance of assessing the impact of eviction for individuals as well as communities, and it provides a framework for doing so during any stage of the eviction/resettlement process.
+A UN Housing Rights Programme publication entitled Assessing the Impact of Eviction Handbook raises awareness of the importance of assessing the impact of eviction for individuals as well as communities, and it provides a framework for doing so during any stage of the eviction/resettlement process.
 While seeking to consolidate and build upon current eviction impact assessments practices as well as disseminating existing initiatives and tools at the global level.

 The UN-Habitat/OHCHR Forced Evictions Factsheet examines the prohibition on forced evictions under the international human rights framework, specific obligations of States and others to refrain from and prohibit forced evictions, and how, when violations of rights and obligations do occur, there can be accountability and remedies.